scrouzet/classifyEEG/README.md

 - write a proper tutorial
 - integrate trial averaging (taking groups of 3 trials could allow to get 20% more accuracy \cite{Isik2013})
 - Temporal cross-decoding = neural template -> train and test on all possible combination of time-points

+### What does multivariate analysis means?
+These kind of tools can usually also be refered to as pattern recognition, MVPA (MultiVariate Pattern Analysis) or decoding.
+More generally, multivariate analyses can usually be divided in two types (definitions from the scikit-learn website):
+- classification: samples belong to two or more classes and we want to learn from already labeled data how to predict the class of unlabeled data.
+An example of classification problem would be the handwritten digit recognition example, in which the aim is to assign each input vector to one of a finite number of discrete categories.
+Another way to think of classification is as a discrete (as opposed to continuous) form of supervised learning where one has a limited number of categories and for each of the n samples provided, one is to try to label them with the correct category or class.
+- regression: if the desired output consists of one or more continuous variables, then the task is called regression.
+An example of a regression problem would be the prediction of the length of a salmon as a function of its age and weight.

 ## Sliding-time-window analysis
 A new classifier is trained and tested for each time point.
 This sliding time window approach is used to study the emergence and time-course of categorical information in the signal.